 EU technical assistance under ongoing projects will regularly monitor the delivery of cash to IDP beneficiaries and host communities.
-As this is an innovative approach to farm state support in the agriculture sector, the establishment and operations of the pilot Production Support Grant (PSG) Scheme by the Farmers Fund under the Ministry of Agrarian Policy and Food will be supported by technical assistance under the Institutional and Policy Reform for Smallholder Agriculture (IPRSA) Project.
+As this is an innovative approach to state support for farms (i.e. legal entities and individual agricultural producers) in the agriculture sector, the establishment and operations of the pilot Production Support Grant (PSG) Scheme by the Ukrainian State Fund for Support of Farms under the Ministry of Agrarian Policy and Food will be supported by technical assistance under the Institutional and Policy Reform for Smallholder Agriculture (IPRSA) Project.
 Furthermore, the World Bank, through its EU-funded Project "Supporting Transparent Land Governance in Ukraine" will implement an ex-post monitoring and evaluation of the operation, of which report of finding and lessons learnt will be widely shared to improve following state support campaigns and programme, including with resources by other donors.